Sc.D., 1983, The Johns Hopkins University School of Hygiene and Public Health

 Principal Investigator, Tobacco Center of Regulatory Science (TCORS)

-As a tenured professor at Georgia State University, Dr. Eriksen has taught graduate-level classes in the social and behavioral sciences, urban health, tobacco control, and global health.
-He serves on the Pacific Institute for Research and Evaluation Board of Directors and is editor-in-chief of the public health journal Health Education Research.
-During his time at CDC, Dr. Eriksen was the longest-serving Director of the Office on Smoking and Health where he played a leadership role in developing tobacco control policy for the United States.
+As a tenured professor, Dr. Eriksen has taught graduate-level classes in the social and behavioral sciences, urban health, tobacco control and global health.
+He serves on the American Cancer Society’s Missions Outcomes Committee and is editor-in-chief of the public health journal Health Education Research.
+During his time at the CDC, Dr. Eriksen was the longest-serving director of the Office on Smoking and Health, where he played a leadership role in developing U.S. tobacco control policy.

 He has been designated as a Distinguished Cancer Scholar by the Georgia Cancer Coalitionand is a recipient of the World Health Organization Commemorative Medal on Tobacco or Health as well as a Presidential Citation for Meritorious Service, awarded by President Bill Clinton.
 In 2018, Dr. Eriksen was the inaugural recipient of the Georgia State University Sheth Distingushed Faculty Award for International Achievement, which recognizes an exemplary and longstanding record of achievement in teaching, research, or public service in the international arena.